input-output-hk/mithril/docs/website/versioned_docs/version-maintained/manual/develop/nodes/mithril-client.md

 A list of available images on the registry can be found [here](https://github.com/input-output-hk/mithril/pkgs/container/mithril-client).

-To prepare the environment variables, retrieve the values from the above **Mithril networks** table.
+To prepare the environment variables, retrieve the values from the **Mithril networks** section.

 ```bash
 export MITHRIL_IMAGE_ID=**YOUR_MITHRIL_IMAGE_ID**